 South Georgia has often been called the "Serengeti of the Southern Ocean," and as you approach the deep bays of this rugged rocky outcrop, you will begin to see why.
 Launching the Zodiacs, begin your exploration of the island, in the vicinity of Elsehul Bay.
 Large numbers of fur seals and the much larger elephant seal will line the dark sand beaches.
 Living in the tussock grass, king penguins and their chicks may number up to 100,000 birds in some locations, including Salisbury Plain, St. Andrews Bay and Gold Harbor.
 The island is also home to large numbers of nesting albatross and they fill the skies above, coming and going from the nest.

-The scenery is spectacular and the snowy peaks of the island make cause one to pause and consider the incredible feat of mountaineering when Shackleton and his exhausted companions traversed the island from the wild south coast in 1916.
-They arrived into Stromness whaling station having crossed from King Haakon Bay, to raise the alarm that eventuated in the rescue of his men on Elephant Island, in Antarctica – 100 years ago.
+The scenery is spectacular and the snowy peaks of the island may cause one to pause and consider the incredible feat of mountaineering when Shackleton and his exhausted companions traversed the island from the wild south coast in 1916.
+They arrived into Stromness whaling station having crossed from King Haakon Bay, to raise the alarm that eventuated in the rescue of his men on Elephant Island, 100 years ago.

-South Georgia is a thrilling location for history buffs and the rusting relics of the early whaling industry are all around us.
-We hope to observe several of the old stations at locations including Leith, Husvik and Stromness.
-A highlight is a visit to Grytviken – the largest of the whaling stations, situated at the head of Cumberland Bay.
-It is here we visit the gravesite of Sir Ernest Shackleton.
-For many, being in the presence of the great explorer will be a highlight of the trip.
+South Georgia is a thrilling location for history buffs and the rusting relics of the early whaling industry are all around.
+Observe several of the old stations at locations including Leith, Husvik and Stromness.
+A highlight is a visit to Grytviken, the largest of the former whaling stations, situated at the head of Cumberland Bay.
+It is here you can visit the gravesite of Sir Ernest Shackleton.
+For many, paying respects to the great explorer will be a highlight of the trip.
 There’s an excellent museum at Grytviken, maintained by the South Georgia Heritage Trust, and the restored church, built by the original Norwegian whalers, provides a fascinating glimpse into the past.